Zeph1rr/CrowDecrypt/APIDoc.md

 1. /api/users/registration

-This route takes json string like
+This route takes json string as

 ```
 {